marisaruizasari/data-structures/Week01/README.md

     else {console.log("Request failed!")}
 });
 ```
 I repeated this 10 times for each URL.
-This created 10 txt files containing each HTML file body in my cloud9 data directory.
+This created 10 txt files containing each HTML file body in my cloud9 aa-data directory.

 However, since this process would not be efficient in the case that there were more URLs, I wanted to explore the looping approach to expedite the process and write cleaner and shorter code.
 To do so, I started over with an empty aa-data directory in my cloud9 environment.

 ### Approach 2: Storing HTML body txt files using a loop